Christian Tetzlaff

-Christian Tetzlaff (born 29 April 1966) is a German violinist.
+Christian Tetzlaff (born 29 April 1966) is a German violinist who has performed internationally, with a focus on chamber music.

 Biography

 Tetzlaff was born in Hamburg.
 His parents were amateur musicians and met in a church choir.
 He began playing the violin and piano at the age of 6, and made his concert debut at 14 years old.
-He studied with Uwe-Martin Haiberg at the Musikhochschule Lübeck and later with Walter Levin at the University of Cincinnati – College-Conservatory of Music.
+He studied with Uwe-Martin Haiberg at the Musikhochschule Lübeck and later with Walter Levin at the University of Cincinnati's College-Conservatory of Music.

 His breakthrough as a soloist came in 1988, at the age of 22, when he performed Schoenberg's Violin Concerto in critically acclaimed concerts with the Cleveland Orchestra and the Munich Philharmonic.
 The following year he made his solo recital debut in New York City.
 He has continued to play as a soloist with major orchestras on stage and in recordings, including Beethoven's works for violin and orchestra performed with the Tonhalle Orchester Zürich under David Zinman.
 He returned to New York in 2011 for a recital with Antje Weithaas at Zankel Hall.
 2012 he joined his sister Tanja (cello) and Leif Ove Andsnes (piano) playing Schumann's piano trios, which were awarded.
 Other critically acclaimed recordings include his 2007 release of Bach's sonatas and partitas for solo violin, and in 2012 his release of three Mozart violin sonatas with Lars Vogt at the Spannungen chamber music festival in Heimbach.
 His recording of Schumann's violin sonatas with Lars Vogt (piano) was named Gramophones recording of the month for January 2014.
 His discography includes a number of modern works such as the violin concertos of György Ligeti and Stuart MacRae.

 In 2011 he signed a long-term recording contract with Ondine.

 He was the Artist in Residence of the Dresden Philharmonic in the 2018/2019 season and of the Seoul Philharmonic Orchestra in the year 2019.